BraveGroup/SheetCopilot/README.md

 # Setup
 ### 1. Prepare the Conda environment

+SheetCopilot is pnly available on **Windows**.
 Python 3.10 is required to support the asyncronous implementation of SheetCopilot.

 ```
 conda create -n sheetcopilot python=3.10